tomhendra/peronsal-site/src/lib/content/aws-amplify-auth-graphql.md

   AWS access keys
 ```

-## Configure API & DataStore
+## Configure API

-We now need to add the API for React to interface with.
+We now need to add the GraphQL API for React to interface with.

 ```shell
 amplify add api